 1. Tal Noise Maker

 Tal Noise Maker is a virtual analog synth with syncable oscillators.
-It has self-oscillating filters which can be used vintage bases and leads.
 It is available for both Mac and PC and comes in VST/AU/AAX formats.

 The freely customizable module, which also serves as a superb editing tool, is a fantastic feature of this synth.
 You can use this to make customized envelopes to be used in an LFO shape.
 This LFO can then be used to modulate a variety of other parameters, including filter cutoff, oscillator volume, and modulation levels.

 It, like all other synths, comes with a large number of presets that cover practically every application.
 This plugin is particularly useful for creating noise and effects.
 As a result, it’s an excellent plugin for House music.
 This plugin is also noted for its Juno-style twin chorus effect, which, when combined with its versatility, makes it an excellent pick.

 Apart from the features above, this plugin includes effects like reverb, delay, filters, as well as phase control.
 The many features are only complimented by the ease of use and, therefore, the result is a high-quality plugin.

 Matt Tylel Helm is a virtual analog synth with a multi-compatible nature.
 It supports Mac, PC, and Linux and comes in VST/VST3/AU/LV2 formats.

 A formant filter component is included in the plugin as well as a stutter effect module.
 Both of these effects can be used in a variety of ways to create a unique sound.
 The software is superb, containing a source code that may be changed to fit your workflow.